 - Store your bait away from repellent chemicals

-- Don’t rely on single bet – gel baits are more reliable than others
+- It is not wise to rely on a single bet – gel baits are more reliable than others

 - Rip apart wooden objects that are infested by carpenter ants